Joseph Baldwin Academy

 M.A.Ed. in Secondary Education, Truman State University

-English Educator, Pattonville High School, St. Louis
+English Educator, Pattonville High School

 JBA Assistant Director (2023 and 2024)